Irony of IroniesJohn Haber

 In between, he finds yet another kind of appropriation and another kind of male leer, in old borscht-belt gags and Playboy cartoons—variously hand lettered, stenciled, and silk-screened.
 From that moment on, he appropriates mostly himself.
 The text paintings, at first as plain as the date series by On Karawa, grow larger, more fragmented, and in more painterly relief.
 It becomes a challenge to read the joke or to see more than the faux tribute to Jasper Johns.
 In images without text, too, Prince brings paint and luridness alike to the surface.
 Images of sexually active nurses, based on pulp paperback covers, style themselves after early Mark Rothko or Willem de Kooning around the time that they, too, were finding a style.

 Prince starts with photographs that hold photography at a remove and paintings that exclude art.
-Ironically, the artist formerly known as a photographer ends with paintings that aspire to art history as much as parody it and with photographs as original as, well, photographs.
+Ironically, the artist formerly known as a photographer ends with paintings that aspire to art history as much as parody it and with original photographs.
 Moving upstate, he turns his camera on the roadside, its banality now very much his own.
 He throws mock Minimalism into the mix, based on another object of his obscure desire, vintage cars.
 The retrospective departs from chronology, using this painted fiberglass sculpture like punctuation along the ramp.
 Prince, it seems to insist, never lets one forget his place in art and in his spiritual America—but does he mean it, and does he mean it ironically?

 Irony in a closed world